LUDVIG: Learning-Free Uplifting of 2D Visual Features to Gaussian Splatting Scenes: Using LUDVIG for downstream tasks

 SAM~\citep{kirillov2023sam, ravi2024sam2} is a powerful image segmentation model, that can generate object segmentation masks from point prompts on a single 2D image.
 Aggregating SAM 2D segmentation masks in 3D allows for cross-view consistency and improves single-view segmentation results.
 In order to leverage SAM, we propose a simple mechanism for generating SAM 2D features for each frame from a \textit{foreground mask} in the \textit{reference frame}.

-\vsp \paragraph{Generating 2D query points for SAM.} The key idea is to generate point prompts on each training frame from the \textit{foreground mask} provided on the \textit{reference frame}.
-To this end, we perform an uplifting of the \textit{foreground mask} (Eq.~(\ref{eq:uplifting})) and re-project it on all frames (Eq.~(\ref{eq:rendering})).
+\myparagraph{Generating 2D query points for SAM} The key idea is to generate point prompts on each frame from the \textit{foreground mask} provided on the \textit{reference frame}.
+To this end, we perform an uplifting of the \textit{foreground mask} (Eq.~(\ref{eq:uplifting_matrix}) from the main paper) and re-project it on all frames (Eq.~(\ref{eq:rendering}) from the main paper).
 From the reprojected mask for viewing direction $d$, further normalized by its average value, we retain a subset $\mathcal{P}_d$ of pixels with values higher than a threshold $\tau$ fixed for all scenes ($\tau=0.4$ for SPIn-NeRF and $\tau=1$ for NVOS).
-We then predict a SAM mask based on these point prompts as described below. \vsp \paragraph{Predicting a SAM segmentation mask from a set of query points.} Given a set of pixels $\mathcal{P}_d$ pertaining to the foreground, we compute 2D segmentation masks using SAM by randomly selecting $3$ points prompts from $\mathcal{P}_d$, repeating the operation $10$ times and averaging the resulting masks for each view to obtain the final 2D SAM feature maps. \vsp \paragraph{Segmentation with uplifted SAM masks.} The 2D segmentation masks generated by SAM are uplifted using the aggregation scheme described in Sec.~\ref{sec:uplifting}.
-Our final prediction is obtained by rendering the uplifted feature maps into the target frame and thresholding. \vsp \paragraph{Evaluation and hyperparameter tuning.} Segmentation with 3D SAM masks requires setting a threshold for foreground/background pixel assignment, and optionally choosing one of the three masks proposed by SAM (representing different possible segmentations of the object of interest).
+We then predict a SAM mask based on these point prompts as described below.

+\myparagraph{Predicting SAM masks from sets of query points} Given a set of pixels $\mathcal{P}_d$ pertaining to the foreground, we compute 2D segmentation masks using SAM by randomly selecting $3$ points prompts from $\mathcal{P}_d$, repeating the operation $10$ times and averaging the resulting masks for each view to obtain the final 2D SAM feature maps.

+\myparagraph{Segmentation with uplifted SAM masks} The 2D segmentation masks generated by SAM are uplifted using the aggregation scheme described in Sec.~\ref{sec:uplifting}.
+Our final prediction is obtained by rendering the uplifted feature maps into the target frame and thresholding.

+\myparagraph{Evaluation and hyperparameter tuning} Segmentation with 3D SAM masks requires setting a threshold for foreground/background pixel assignment, and optionally choosing one of the three masks proposed by SAM (representing different possible segmentations of the object of interest).
 For SPIn-NeRF, the threshold and mask prediction are chosen based on the IoU for the available reference mask.
 For NVOS, only reference scribbles are provided; hence, a single mask is predicted, and the segmentation threshold is fixed across all scenes for SAM, and automatically chosen using Li's iterative Minimum Cross Entropy method~\citep{li1993minimum} for SAM 2.